-The School Infrastructure Advisory Council provides expert oversight to the work of School Infrastructure NSW.
+The School Infrastructure Advisory Council provides independent expert advice to guide the activities of School Infrastructure NSW.
 Comprised of eminent business people with expertise in project delivery, the Council ensures School Infrastructure NSW can successfully respond to evolving education needs in ways that are innovative, sustainable and represent value for money.

 The Council is chaired by Robert Rust.
 Robert has a mix of private sector expertise and deep knowledge of planning, education and infrastructure provision.
 He has held senior positions in infrastructure delivery in the public and private sectors for more than 30 years.
 Robert's roles include as the inaugural Chief Executive of Health Infrastructure, the Chief Operating Officer of WestConnex Delivery Authority (now the Sydney Motorway Corporation) and with UGL, Alstom and Transfield.

 Other members of the Council are:

 - Jim Betts: Chief Executive Officer of Infrastructure NSW.
 Jim was appointed CEO in June 2013 following five years as the Secretary of the Victorian Department of Transport and four years as Victoria’s Director of Public Transport at the Victorian Department of Infrastructure.

 - Lucy Turnbull: Chief Commissioner of the Greater Sydney Commission.
 Lucy is tasked with delivering strong and effective strategic planning for the whole of metropolitan Sydney.
 Lucy is an urbanist, businesswoman and philanthropist with a longstanding interest in cities, and technological and social innovation.

 - Virginia Briggs: Partner at Minter Ellison and a board member of the Committee for Sydney and the Property Council of Australia.
 Virgina has provided legal advice on transactions including refinancing of NSW Ports and the NSW Land and Housing Corporation’s social housing PPP.